-(1) Unless otherwise provided by State law, the Governor or legislature of each State shall have authority to submit a notice of disapproval to the Congress under paragraph (2).
-In any case in which State law provides for submission of any such notice of disapproval by any other person or entity, any reference in this subtitle [42 U.S.C.
-10131 et seq.] to the Governor or legislature of such State shall be considered to refer instead to such other person or entity.
+(b) STATE PARTICIPATION IN REPOSITORY SITING DECISIONS.- (1) Unless otherwise provided by State law, the Governor or 17 legislature of each State shall have authority to submit a notice of disapproval to the Congress under paragraph (2).
+In any case in which State law provides for submission of any such notice of disapproval by any other person or entity, any reference in this subtitle to the Governor or legislature of such State shall be considered to refer instead to such other person or entity.

 (2) Upon the submission by the President to the Congress of a recommendation of a site for a repository, the Governor or legislature of the State in which such site is located may disapprove the site designation and submit to the Congress a notice of disapproval.
-Such Governor or legislature may submit such a notice of disapproval to the Congress not later than the 60 days after the date that the President recommends such site to the Congress under section 114 [42 U.S.C.
-10134].
+Such Governor or legislature may submit such a notice of disapproval to the Congress not later than the 60 days after the date that the President recommends such site to the Congress under section 114.
 A notice of disapproval shall be considered to be submitted to the Congress on the date of the transmittal of such notice of disapproval to the Speaker of the House and the President pro tempore of the Senate.
 Such notice of disapproval shall be accompanied by a statement of reasons explaining why such Governor or legislature disapproved the recommended repository site involved.